spectrum-health-systems/tingen-documentation/Development/README.md

   ![logo](../.github/Images/Logos/TingenDocumentation-232x308.png)

   <h1>
-    Tingen Development documentation
+    Tingen Documentation: Development
   </h1>

 </div>

-This is a bunch of development documentation.
+Welcome to the Tingen Development Documentation!

+If you are interested in:

+* How Tingen is developed
+*

+If you're not interested in how Tigen

 - [Visual Studio 2022 setup](./Environment/Visual-Studio.md)
 - Development workflows